habbes/experiments/ODataWriterVsSystemTextJson/README.md

 - async ODataWriter server on `http://localhost:8081`
 - synchronous ODataWriter server on `http://localhost:8082`

-All the servers work exactly the same way, they only differ on the serializer used to write the response.
+All the servers work exactly the same way, they only differ on the serializer used to write the response (see [ExperimentServer](ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/ExperimentServer.cs)).
 By default, the server will send as a response a JSON collection of 5000 Customer entities.
 It also logs the response time on the console (**Note**: the response time is actually the time taken to write the response, it doesn't include the time taken to generate the data.).
 You can request a different data size by adding a `count` query option (e.g. `http://localhost:8080?count=10000`)

 The first couple of requests take a bit of time (probably some warmup activities taking place).
 So you should make a couple of requests to each of the endpoints until the response times converge before you start comparing them.